-With the large-scale equipment and the widespread use of steel instead of casting, ultra-thick plates are more and more widely used in equipment manufacturing.
+With the advent of large-scale equipment and the increasing utilization of steel over cast materials, ultra-thick plates have become increasingly prevalent in equipment manufacturing.

-Flame cutting is the first step in the production and processing of structural parts.
+Flame cutting is the initial stage in the manufacture and processing of structural components.

-Coupled with the irreversibility of flame cutting, the CNC flame-cutting process for ultra-thick plates is an essential technology for large equipment manufacturers.
+Given the irreversible nature of flame cutting, the CNC flame-cutting process for ultra-thick plates has become a crucial technology for large equipment manufacturers.

 1. Characteristics of flame cutting of ultra-thick plate

 Oxygen and Acetylene for Ultra-Thick Plate Cutting

 The cutting of ultra-thick plate parts requires a large amount of oxygen and acetylene, as these parts are usually larger in size.
 To ensure a smooth and efficient cutting process, it is crucial to have a continuous and stable supply of these gases.